awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.Maintenance.md

 RDS for MariaDB, RDS for MySQL, and RDS for PostgreSQL DB instances occasionally require operating system updates\.
 Amazon RDS upgrades the operating system to a newer version to improve database performance and customers’ overall security posture\.
 Typically, the updates take about 10 minutes\.
 Operating system updates don't change the DB engine version or DB instance class of a DB instance\.

 Operating system updates can be either optional or mandatory:
-+ An **optional update** doesn’t have an apply date and can be applied at any time\.
++ An **optional update** can be applied at any time\.
 While these updates are optional, we recommend that you apply them periodically to keep your RDS fleet up to date\.
 RDS *does not* apply these updates automatically\.

-  To be notified when a new, minor version, optional update becomes available, you can subscribe to [RDS\-EVENT\-0230](USER_Events.Messages.md#RDS-EVENT-0230) in the security patching event category\.
+  To be notified when a new, optional operating system patch becomes available, you can subscribe to [RDS\-EVENT\-0230](USER_Events.Messages.md#RDS-EVENT-0230) in the security patching event category\.
 For information about subscribing to RDS events, see [Subscribing to Amazon RDS event notification](USER_Events.Subscribing.md)\.
 **Note**
-`RDS-EVENT-0230` doesn't apply to major version upgrades\.
+`RDS-EVENT-0230` doesn't apply to operating system distribution upgrades\.
 + A **mandatory update** is required and has an apply date\.
-Plan to schedule your update before this date\.
-After the specified apply date, Amazon RDS automatically upgrades the operating system for your DB instance to the latest version\.
-The update is performed in a subsequent maintenance window for the DB instance\.
+Plan to schedule your update before this apply date\.
+After the specified apply date, Amazon RDS automatically upgrades the operating system for your DB instance to the latest version during one of your assigned maintenance windows\.

 **Note**
 Staying current on all optional and mandatory updates might be required to meet various compliance obligations\.
 We recommend that you apply all updates made available by RDS routinely during your maintenance windows\.

-You can use the AWS Management Console or the AWS CLI to determine whether an update is optional or mandatory\.
+You can use the AWS Management Console or the AWS CLI to get information about the type of operating system upgrade\.

 ### Console<a name="OS_Updates.CheckMaintenanceStatus.CON"></a>